ShadowDara/Search2.0/INFO_sai - Search and Indexing Programme.md

 ### Example Use Cases
 Quickly locate files in a large directory structure using a pre-generated index file.
 Perform text-based searches on file names or metadata in an indexed directory list.

+# Credits

+This Projekt is made by ShadowDara